d12frosted/elpa-mirror/gnu/dired-duplicates-readme.txt

 4 Usage
 ═══════

-  Call `dired-duplicates' interactively and provide one or more directories (usually separated by commas) to search in recursively.
+  Call `dired-duplicates' interactively using M-x and provide one or more directories to search in recursively.
+If not customized otherwise, the key shortcut M-n usually gets you the default directory in the minibuffer prompt.
+For some completion systems like vertico and depending on how it is set up, remember to hit M-RET to confirm the completion if you are not at the end of the line.

+  If you provide a prefix, using C-u M-x `dired-duplicates', then this behaves similar but will search for files which do _NOT_ have any duplicates.
+This might be more helpful than listing all the duplicate files when comparing directories that have mostly the same contents except a few files.

 5 Configuration